ivanasen/Sheets/README.md

 make
 ```

-After that a **Cli** executable should be available in the Cli project folder.
+After that a **Cli** executable should be available in the src/Cli project folder.

 ## General Architecture